wp-plugins/formidable/readme.txt

 * PRO: Extended the conditional field logic
 * PRO: Added graphs for fields over time
 * PRO: Added "format" option to date fields.
 Example [25 format='Y-m-d']
+* PRO: Added server-side validation for dates inserted into date fields
 * PRO: Allow multiple fields for the same taxonomy
 * PRO: Added a frm_notification_attachment hook
 * PRO: Improved field calculations to extract a price from the end of an option